tractdb/tummytrials/README.md

 Try using Ionic components for all UI elements: http://ionicframework.com/docs/

 Would be nice to follow the recommended style guide here: https://github.com/mgechev/angularjs-style-guide

+For making changes to the Ionic theme use SASS: http://learn.ionicframework.com/formulas/working-with-sass/